Qiskit/qiskit-ibmq-provider/README.md

 >>> IBMQ.enable_account('MY_API_TOKEN')
 ```

-## Contribution guidelines
+## Contribution Guidelines

 If you'd like to contribute to IBM Q provider, please take a look at our
 [contribution guidelines](.github/CONTRIBUTING.rst).
 This project adheres to Qiskit's [code of conduct](.github/CODE_OF_CONDUCT.rst).
 By participating, you are expect to uphold to this code.

-We use [GitHub issues](https://github.com/Qiskit/qiskit-terra/issues) for tracking requests and bugs.
+We use [GitHub issues](https://github.com/Qiskit/qiskit-ibmq-provider/issues) for tracking requests and bugs.
 Please use our [slack](https://qiskit.slack.com) for discussion and simple questions.
 To join our Slack community use the [link](https://join.slack.com/t/qiskit/shared_invite/enQtNDc2NjUzMjE4Mzc0LTMwZmE0YTM4ZThiNGJmODkzN2Y2NTNlMDIwYWNjYzA2ZmM1YTRlZGQ3OGM0NjcwMjZkZGE0MTA4MGQ1ZTVmYzk).
 For questions that are more suited for a forum we use the Qiskit tag in the [Stack Overflow](https://stackoverflow.com/questions/tagged/qiskit).

-### Next Steps
+## Next Steps

 Now you're set up and ready to check out some of the other examples from our
 [Qiskit Tutorial](https://github.com/Qiskit/qiskit-tutorial) repository.

 ## Authors

-Qiskit-ibmq-provider is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute
-to the project at different levels.
+The Qiskit IBM Q provider is the work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.

 ## License